 All health facilities in the city have been affected.
 We do what we can and we use what we have to provide care to people trapped in the city.
-We can't afford to stop, not even for a day.
+We can't afford to stop,

 At my hospital we receive up to 100 sick and wounded every day, and some days we carry out up to 30 surgeries.
 The concept of working hours does not exist here; you need to be available around the clock.